junxit/us-congress-bills-114/metadata.md

 - 2015-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H607)
 - 2015-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H607)
 - 2015-01-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-02-19 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2015-03-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2015-05-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 114-46.
+- 2015-05-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 114-46.
+- 2015-05-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 82.